KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 Update the text in the paragraph element above the `<app-trivia-question>` by applying the data binding concepts we learned last session.

 >[!HINT]
 >Change the text by data binding to `currentQuestionIndex`.
-Don't forget to add `1` to property to handle the offset.
+Don't forget to add `1` to properly handle the array index offset.
 Your code will looks like this
 >```html
 ><p class="question-tracker>Question {{currentQuestionIndex + 1}} of {{questions.length}}</p>
 >```

 # Display trivia results only when complete

-We're showing only one question at a time now, but we still see the results section.
-We want to only show the results when the user completes answering all the trivia questions.
-We also want to only show the question section with the label we recently updated to only show when the user is answering questions.
+We're showing one question at a time now, but we still see the results section.
+We want to show the results when the user completes answering all the trivia questions, not before.
+We also want to show the question section with the recently updated label to show when the user is answering questions, not after.

 We already have a `*ngIf` added to the results section that we can use to check whether the user answered all the questions.
 We _could_ add another `*ngIf` to the question section to check whether the user is still in the process of answering questions.
 It works, but it isn't as easy to read and can make things unnecessarily complicated.
 What we really want is an `if/else`.